CyberFlameGO/svnpython/Doc/library/exceptions.rst

 .. exception:: EOFError

-   Raised when one of the built-in functions (:func:`input` or :func:`raw_input`) hits an end-of-file condition (EOF) without reading any data.
+   Raised when attempting to read beyond the end of a file.
 (N.B.: the :meth:`read` and :meth:`readline` methods of file objects return an empty string when they hit EOF.)

    .. % XXXJH xrefs here
    .. % XXXJH xrefs here